Developing Your Competency Framework – Linking Skills to Company Objectives

 Imagine a world without measurement scales.
 Where you cannot know your height, weight, the temperature, how much you have or need to spend, etc. – because well, there are no scales to measure any of that.

-That would be a confusing world no doubt.
+Certainly, that would be a confusing world.
 Gladly, people have always found ways to graduate things into measurable quantities.
 Even as I type this on my computer, there’s a little column telling me how many words I’ve written.
 Not very necessary, but this just shows how important it is to measure things.

 However, many businesses are yet to create a measurement scale for one of the most vital factors to business success – competency.